docker/docs/docker-for-windows/index.md

 ## Explore the application and run examples

 The next few steps take you through some examples.
 These are just suggestions for ways to experiment with Docker on your system, check version information, and make sure `docker` commands are working properly.

+> Quote syntax
+>
-**Note for Windows Users**: Remember to use double quotes (") instead of single quotes (') when specifying parameters in docker commands while using CMD/Powershell.
+> Remember to use double quotes (") instead of single quotes (') when specifying
+> parameters in docker commands while using CMD/Powershell.
+{: .important}

 1. Open a shell (`cmd.exe`, PowerShell, or other).